Eschatologue/CM_wiki/docs/class/druid/index.md

 ***Evergreen Wild Shape.*** Whenever you roll Initiative and have no uses of Wild Shape left, you regain one expended use of it.

 ***Nature Magician.*** You can convert uses of Wild Shape into a spell slot (no action required).
 Choose a number of your unexpended uses of Wild Shape and convert them into a single spell slot, with each use contributing 2 spell levels.
 For example, if you convert two uses of Wild Shape, you produce a level 4 spell slot.
-Once you use this benefit, you can’t do so again until you finish a Long Rest.
+Once you use this benefit, you can't do so again until you finish a Long Rest.

 ***Longevity.*** The primal magic that you wield causes you to age more slowly.
 For every ten years that pass, your body ages only one year.